The Story of Nal and Damayanti in Bhakti and Sufism Accounts

 Another instance during which the notion of Bhakti is exhibited is when Hari is worried about Indra conspiring with Rahu and Ketu, Suraj and Sani.
 According to Hari, if their side won, they would cause Nal a lot of suffering.
 However, Hari says that if Nal was to remember Hari this whole time he would not be devastated.
 "But if this should happen and Nal continues to remember Hari throughout his twelve years of sorrow, he will return with more than he lost."
 (Wadley 1999, 34).
 This notion of belief in God shows the true meaning of Bhakti in the Hindu culture.

 In addition, Nal and Damayanti were destined to struggle.
-Indra attacks Narvar the kingdom of Nal.
+Indra attacks Narwar the kingdom of Nal.
 All four planets jointly attack the king and destroy his wealth, grain and palaces.
 Looking at this Damayanti calls upon Hari once again to protect them.
 "But as the crisis worsens, Dumaiti calls out to Hari, asking for his help.
 Hari sends Narad to take Nal out of the city before all the beings in it die from Indra's onslaught" (Wadley 1999, 34).
 With the help of Hari, Nal and Damayanti reach the house of an oil presser because Sani cannot harm those who press sesame oil.
 Here, once again Nal's powers are active and he assists the oil presser by pressing much oil, making him wealthy.

 Sufism is the actualisation of the Truth by means of love and devotion.
 Love, Passion and Reason in Faizi's Nal-Daman," in Love in South Asia:ACultural History also talks about the story of Nal and Damayanti however; a lot of Sufism elements take account in this version.
 Abu al-Fayz Faizi’s interpretation starts off with the story of Nal.
 Nal is portrayed as a man who is possessed by love.
 He has an illness of love because of which he is not the same.
 Nal blames love for his state but after meeting Daman (Damayanti) he does not think that love is evil.
 This is when the first opposition is introduced; love and intellect (Aql).
 In Sufism context, “when love becomes excess, it can only lead to disaster, for this is the inevitable consequence of the neglect of the intellect (aql) and of notions of equilibrium that are crucial both for kingship and social order" (Alam and Subrahmanyam 2006, 116).
 After hearing many stories about love, he was possessed by it.
 Nal is told a story of an Indian princess (Daman) about whom there were many rumours around the kingdom.
 Upon hearing the story, he concludes that Daman is the reason for this sickness even though he had no direct or indirect contact with her.
 Also, a section in the story says that Nal is confused as to how the bandits broke into his treasure in spite of all the guards that have been patrolling it.
 This point is directly connected to intellect as Nal is taken over by love and cannot think straight.